prof3ssorSt3v3/mad9011/docs/modules/week1/README.md

 ## Tools and Software

-The design tools we use are: Adobe Illustrator, Photoshop, XD, SVG (with code editor).
+The design tools we use are: Adobe Illustrator, Photoshop, XD, SVG mockup editors.
 You can find most of the links on the [Resources](../../resources/).

 - Download and install Illustrator, Photoshop, and Xd this week.
 [Adobe software download link](http://www7.algonquincollege.com/byod/adobe.htm)

-- You can aslo download other [BYOD Digital Resources.](http://www7.algonquincollege.com/byod/software.htm)
+- You can aslo download other [BYOD Digital Resources](http://www7.algonquincollege.com/byod/software.htm)

 ### Adobe Illustrator

-We will use several tools in **Adobe Creative Could.** Adobe Illustrator (Ai) will be the tool we use to create vector-based graphics.
+We will use several tools in **Adobe Creative Could.** Adobe Illustrator **(Ai)** will be the first tool we use to create vector-based graphics.

 - [Adobe Illustrator User Guide](https://helpx.adobe.com/illustrator/user-guide.html)
 - [Ai Tool Gallery](https://helpx.adobe.com/illustrator/using/tool-galleries.html)